curv3d/curv/ideas/geometry/Modules.md

 This is about convenient notation and making things easier for beginners, not adding expressive power.

+## What is a Script?
+In OpenSCAD2, a script denotes a "geometric object", which is a specific value type.
+Corresponds to a Curv module.
+An object can behave either like a library or as a possibly parameterized shape.

+For CurvLab, I've been thinking that a Curv script should be able to denote any type of value.
+Ideas:
+ 1. Multiple file extensions. `*.cval` can denote any type of value.
+    `*.curv` is the OpenSCAD2 inspired interpretation.
+ 2. Multiple file extensions. `*.cval` is any value. `*.clib` is a library.
+    `*.curv` is specifically a shape.
+This removes design pressure from modules to behave both like libraries and shapes.
+ 3. Single extension `*.curv`.
+No elements -> a library.
+One element -> that value.
+Multiple shape elements -> implicit union.
+Otherwise `file` reports an error.

 ## Scripts denote Shapes
 In the OpenSCAD user experience, you type in a script (with parameter settings and shape expressions), press Render, and you see a shape.